View Categories

 What’s New? #

-From Everest Forms 1.4.9, the previous Payment Field named Payment Options is deprecated.
-So, you can now use Conditional Logic to allow users to choose between the payment gateways like PayPal and Stripe.
+In version 1.4.9, Everest Forms had deprecated the previous Payment Field named Payment Options.
+Users could leverage Conditional Logic to dynamically select between payment gateways like PayPal and Stripe during form submission.

 Installation #